 Technical Associates (TA) was founded in 1946 as a spin-off from the Manhattan Project at Los Alamos National Laboratory.
-Recognizing the advent of the nuclear age TA’s founders designed and built the first industrial-grade radiation detectors and monitors to safeguard the scientists building the world’s first atomic bomb.
-TA continues to excel in product engineering for radiation measurement and safety instruments for a diverse range of nuclear industry requirements; the result of over 70 years of dedication and commitment to exceptional radiation monitoring.
+Recognizing the advent of the nuclear age, TA’s founders designed and built the first industrial-grade radiation detectors and monitors to safeguard the scientists making the world’s first atomic bomb.
+TA continues to excel in product engineering for radiation measurement and safety instruments for a diverse range of nuclear industry requirements, resulting from over 70 years of dedication and commitment to exceptional radiation monitoring.

-Technical Associates provides exceptional instrumentation for the detection and monitoring of radiation, chemical, and biological contaminants for a wide variety of industries including nuclear power, environmental air, nuclear medicine, and water monitoring.
-Water monitoring includes a diverse suite of instruments for a facility’s water intake and effluent, and the water industry in general, including water and wastewater treatment facilities, nuclear power effluent, and seawater monitors.
-Technical Associates has the world’s only real-time continuous Alpha, Beta, Gamma, and Tritium in a water monitor capable of measuring at or below EPA/PAG level guidelines.
+Technical Associates provides exceptional instrumentation for detecting and monitoring radiation, chemical, and biological contaminants for various industries, including nuclear power, environmental air, nuclear medicine, and water monitoring.
+Water monitoring includes a diverse suite of instruments for a facility’s water intake and effluent and the water industry in general, including water and wastewater treatment facilities, nuclear power effluent, and seawater monitors.
+Technical Associates has the world’s only real-time continuous Alpha, Beta, Gamma, and Tritium in water monitor capable of measuring at or below EPA/PAG level guidelines.

-Technical Associates innovation and forward-thinking recognized industry need for aerial surveillance of radiation, chemical, and biological threats, and contamination.
-With the development of UAV Air Forensics mounting radiation, chemical, and biological sensors on commercial heavy-lift drones for aerial reconnaissance serves diverse industry needs: first responders, security over-watch of vulnerable venues, military, oil, gas, and mining.
+Technical Associates' innovation and forward-thinking recognized the industry need for aerial surveillance of radiation, chemical and biological threats, and contamination.
+The development of UAV Air Forensics, mounting radiation, chemical, and biological sensors on commercial heavy-lift drones for aerial surveillance serves diverse industry needs: first responders, security over-watch of vulnerable venues, military, oil, gas, and mining.

 The design and development of the Underwater Explorer provide divers, aquatic ecosystem biologists, marine engineers, and law enforcement a tool for the safe detection of radiation, chemical, or biological threats or contamination.

-Technical Associates is located are in Canoga Park, California
+Technical Associates is located in Canoga Park, California.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .